le0booba/Area_Links/README.md

 1. Ensure your selection box covers actual, clickable `<a>` links.
 2. Check your **Options Page** to see if the links are being blocked by your **Excluded Domains** or **Excluded Words** filters.
 3. If you have "Remember opened links" enabled, try clearing the history via the Options Page or popup.
+4. Verify that links are visible (not hidden with CSS) and have non-zero dimensions.
 </details>

 <details>